ShibaTheDeveloper/shiba-utils/README.md

 # Notice
-The library is **not finished!**
+The library currently lacks in some areas!
-It will be getting future updates for further functionality.
+It will be getting future updates to further increase functionality.

 ## Install Guide
 Install [LuaRocks](https://github.com/luarocks/luarocks/blob/main/docs/download.md)